 10. Go online.

 You can be anonymous while getting the advice and support you require.
-There are an endless number of support groups and forums ready, willing, and able to help.
+There is an endless number of support groups and forums ready, willing, and able to help.
 You can even choose your own name.

 11. Get professional help.